DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 Draw 19 tiles from the Rune Deck and arrange them on the Rune board as labeled, in order.
 You may choose the rotation of each tile at will, apart from the *initial tiles* 11 and 17 (or if playing with 2 players, tiles 10, 12, and 17), whose transitions must not point off the board.
 If no rotation will facilitate this, redraw these tiles until this is possible.
 ```
          16   17   18
-      14    6    7   19
+      15    6    7   19
     14    5    1    2    8
       13    4    3    9
          12   11   10
 ```
-Roll a **D20** three times, and add the *Accepting* marker to the indicated tile.
+Roll a **D20** three times, and add the *Target* marker to the indicated tile.
 If the dice rolls 20, reroll two additional times.